 The Group's total taxes in the income statement consist of current taxes on the taxable profit for the period and deferred taxes.
+Current tax for the period is based on profit for the period adjusted for tax non-deductible expenses and non-taxable income.
+The current tax is calculated on the basis of the applicable tax rates at the balance sheet date.
 The deferred taxes essentially consist of changes in deferred tax assets relating to tax loss carryforwards and other temporary differences, and any change in untaxed reserves.